Earth's core may be cooling faster than scientists thought | DW | 20.01.2022

-Scientific understanding of how quickly this cooling occurs was challenged in a study published January 15, which suggests the process is moving much faster than scientists thought.
+Scientific understanding of how quickly this cooling occurs was challenged in a study published January 15 that suggests the process is moving much faster than scientists thought.

 The core-mantle boundary lies between the Earth's lower mantle and its liquid core.
 Scientists believe it is largely composed of a mineral called bridgmanite, characterized and named after physicist Percy Bridgman in 2014.
 Scientists consider bridgmanite the most abundant mineral on the planet.